 Sign Up for a Free Week

-We’re more than just a place to work out at FXB Waterloo.
+We’re more than just a place to work out at FXB Cedar Falls.
 We’re a goal-driven group as far as to fitness and nutrition.
 Discover more by signing up for a free week with us.